-At this time, 53 CSOs are located in the Beargrass Creek Region, with many discharge outlets located along much of the lengths of South and Middle Fork of Beargrass Creek.
-The slope of the interceptors serving these areas is marginal and requires a relatively high water surface elevation to maintain flow in the sewers even under dry weather conditions.
+In 2009, 53 CSOs were located in the Beargrass Creek Region, with many discharge outlets located along much of the lengths of South and Middle Fork of Beargrass Creek.
+The slope of the interceptors serving these areas is marginal and requires a relatively high-water surface elevation to maintain flow in the sewers even under dry weather conditions.

-2.5.2 Collection System Understanding
+2.5.2.
+COLLECTION SYSTEM UNDERSTANDING